auscarter17/thought-keeper/README.md

   A reaction is a reply to another user's thought.
 Both thoughts and reactions are limited to a 280 character limit, though this limit can be changed by modifying the Thought schema in the models folder.
 A reaction may also be deleted with a DELETE request as designated in the thought-routes file (for example, localhost:3001/api/>userId/>thoughtId/>reactionId).

+  Users can add or remove other users as friends in Thought Keeper.
+This can be done with a POST or DELETE request pointed at a URL containing both users' IDs (for example, localhost:3001/api/>userId/friends/>friendId).
+This will include a record of which users are friends when you send a GET request to users stored in the database.

   # Credit
   Created by Austin Carter.